anbox-cloud/discourse-docs/exp/application-streaming.md

 ## Streaming an Application

 As mentioned above, `sessions` are an important concept for the Streaming Stack.
-They contain userdata, application information and more, but most importantly, they provide an entrypoint for both the client and the container to start the [signaling process](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).
+They contain user data, application information and more, but most importantly, they provide an entry point for both the client and the container to start the [signalling process](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).
-Signaling is a process by which both peers establish optimal codecs, network routes and content types.
+Signalling is a process by which both peers establish optimal codecs, network routes and content types.

 ### 1. Creating the session

 WebRTC is a peer to peer protocol, but clients have to find each other through a central server first.
-This is the primary purpose of the Stream Gateway. `Sessions` are equivalent to *chatrooms* that allow two peers to discover each other.
+This is the primary purpose of the Stream Gateway. `Sessions` are equivalent to *chat rooms* that allow two peers to discover each other.

 The session is created by calling the Gateway API at `POST /1.0/sessions`.
-The returned object contains information about the created session as well as a websocket `url` you have to use to start the signaling process.
+The returned object contains information about the created session as well as a web socket `url` you have to use to start the signalling process.

-### 2. The signaling process
+### 2. The signalling process

 When they can contact each other, both peers have to agree on a number of parameters.
-This process of exchanging messages is called the `signaling process`.
+This process of exchanging messages is called the `signalling process`.
 Details about exchanged messages aren't covered in this page, but you can find more information [here](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling).
 The following provides an overview of the process:

  1. The container creates an offer containing the desired streams (video, audio, binary) as well as codec information.
  2. The client replies to that offer by accepting or refusing it.
- 3. At that point, both peers agreed on the media type, but don't know how to send data directly to each other (keep in mind that, so far, all communication is done through a websocket on the Gateway).
+ 3. At that point, both peers agreed on the media type, but don't know how to send data directly to each other (keep in mind that, so far, all communication is done through a web socket on the Gateway).
  4. They start going through the [ICE protocol](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) and interact with STUN servers to establish an optimal path.
  5. Each network path is bundled in an `ICE candidate`.
 There are usually multiple ICE candidates per peer and both sides negotiate the best candidate pair.
  6. Both peer agree on the best network path (`ICE candidate`) and start the actual streaming.
-At this point, they stop communicating through the Gateway websocket and talk directly to each other.
+At this point, they stop communicating through the Gateway web socket and talk directly to each other.

 [note type="information" status="Hint"]The server itself does not need to know about the messages content, it just has to forward messages from one peer to the other.[/note]